Skip to Content

 This is where USDA and FHA loans diverge the most.
 With USDA loans, you can get 100% financing — meaning your loan can cover the entire price of the home, no down payment required.
 This is ideal for borrowers who have little stowed away and don’t want to spend years scrimping and saving before they can buy a house.

-FHA loans, on the other hand, require at least 3.5% — and that’s only if you have a 580 credit score or higher.
-If your score is lower than that, you’ll owe a 10% down payment.
-On a $300,000 home, for example, that would mean owing anywhere from $10,500 to $30,000 upfront.
+FHA loans, on the other hand, require at least 3.5% down — and that’s only if you have a 580 credit score or higher.
+If your score is lower than that, you’ll need 10% upfront.
+On a $300,000 home, for example, a borrower with a credit score above 580 would pay $10,500 versus $30,000 upfront for someone with a credit score of 579 or less.

 USDA vs. FHA Mortgage Insurance Costs